Study of Some Chaotic Inflationary Models in f(R) Gravity: Some Basic Features of Inflation

 The effective energy density fluctuations are measured by the amplitude of scalar power spectrum.
 The scalar power spectrum is given by

 Using $f(R)$ power-law model and Eq.(\ref{9}) with (\ref{11}) and (\ref{12}), we obtain scalar power spectrum and spectral index as

 The tensor-scalar ratio for the EoS parameter (\ref{9}) is

 We can investigate reconstruction of different models for $\mu=1,~\mu\neq1$.
 Since $n_s$ is smaller than unity in both cases and $\epsilon_1,~\epsilon_2$ are positive, thus an elegant exit from inflation is possible in this case.
-Moreover, recent observations form Planck 2015 \cite{30} predict the values of spectral index and tensor-scalar ratio as $n_s=0.9666\pm0.0062$ (68\%CL) and $r<0.10$ (95\%CL).
+Moreover, recent observations form Planck 2015 (Ade et al. 2016) predict the values of spectral index and tensor-scalar ratio as $n_s=0.9666\pm0.0062$ (68\%CL) and $r<0.10$ (95\%CL).